Tips & Tricks

 Why are sustainability certifications important?

-Sustainability certifications are the best and most reliable way for us to see through greenwashing.
-Greenwashing often includes jargon such as ‘sustainable’, ‘eco-friendly’, ‘clean’, or ‘natural,’ which can be meaningless and downright misleading.
-A sustainable business certification is awarded by an independent, third-party who verifies that a company lives up to specific, rigid standards regarding issues like sourcing, production, and/or labor.
-This system is by no means perfect, but it’s one of the best resources we as consumers have.
+A sustainable business certification is awarded by an independent, third-party organization that provides verification that a company lives up to specific, rigid standards regarding issues like sourcing, production, and/or labor.
+This system is by no means perfect, but it’s one of the best resources we as consumers have to find products that are truly sustainably and ethically sourced, as well as non-toxic.

 One of the biggest barriers to these certifications is cost.
-Smaller operations, such as farmers in poorer countries, may not be able to afford the eco certification process despite adhering to sustainable practices.
+Smaller operations, such as farmers in poorer countries, may not be able to afford the eco-certification process despite adhering to sustainable practices.
 This is why it is still important to research the companies you buy from as best as you can.

 There are hundreds of ecolabels out there.
 The Ecolabel Index has them verified and listed all in one place.
 Listed below are the top sustainability certifications you will most commonly encounter.
+Some companies or products may carry multiple certifications.

 Certified B Corp

-Fair Trade
+Fair Trade USA

 This certification promises that a labeled item meets rigorous standards that protects both the livelihoods of those involved in its production as well as the environment.